An Adaptive Parallel Arc-Length Method

-As the APALM enables parallelization in the arc-length domain, future applications of this method include quasi-static computations for solid and fluid-dynamics among other problems, especially the ones with a large number of load steps.
-Therefore, future works with this method include automatic exploration of solution spaces, e.g., following the work of \cite{Thies2021,Wouters2019}, or applicatons with large numbers of degrees of freedom, for instance with phase-field models for fracture mechanics \cite{Borden2014}.
-Other future work includes combining the APALM with a spatial refinement scheme, to enable space-quasi-time refinements.
-Lastly, MPI scalability and distribution of cores per worker are topics to investigate for different applications. \RevTWO{Another topic for further investigation is the convergence of the underlying arc-length method for large steps.
+As the APALM enables parallelization in the arc-length domain, future applications of this method include quasi-static computations for solid and fluid dynamics, among other problems, especially those with a large number of load steps.
+Therefore, future works with this method include automatic exploration of solution spaces, e.g., following the work of \cite{Thies2021,Wouters2019}, or applications with large numbers of degrees of freedom, for instance with phase-field models for fracture mechanics \cite{Borden2014}.
+Other future work includes combining the APALM with a spatial refinement scheme to enable space-quasi-time refinements.
+MPI scalability and distribution of cores per worker are topics to investigate for different applications. \RevTWO{Another topic for further investigation is the convergence of the underlying arc-length method for large steps.
 Since a fewer number of initial intervals reduces the serial initialization time of the APALM, the parallel performance can be increased significantly when the initial step size is maximized.
 For example, the Mixed Integration Point (MIP) method increases the convergence of the ALM, allowing for larger step sizes.
 The performance of the MIP is demonstrated for isogeometric Kirchhoff--Love shells in \cite{Magisano2017,Magisano2017b,Leonetti2023,Leonetti2018a}}. \RevTHREE{Lastly, since the presented APALM is developed for path-independent problems, an extension to path-dependent problems is a natural direction for future research}.